Alan Williams (Swansea West MP)

-Alan John Williams (14 October 1930 – 21 December 2014) was a British Labour Party politician who served as Member of Parliament (MP) for Swansea West for over 45 years, from 1964 to 2010.
+Alan John Williams (14 October 1930 – 21 December 2014) was a British Labour politician who served as Member of Parliament (MP) for Swansea West for over 45 years, from 1964 to 2010.
 He was the longest serving MP for a Welsh constituency since David Lloyd George and built a reputation for his detailed scrutiny of the ways in which public money was spent.

 Early life

 Williams was born in Caerphilly, the son of Emlyn, a former miner who became a local government officer, and Violet (née Ross).
 He was educated at Cardiff High School for Boys (a state grammar school) then Cardiff College of Technology and Commerce when he gained a BSc in economics in 1954 (awarded by the University of London).
 At University College, Oxford, he studied PPE.
 He became an economics lecturer at the Welsh College of Advanced Technology then a broadcaster and journalist.